-The following books and references were used to source content for Cats For Africa.
+The following books and references are used to source content for Cats For Africa.

 These are secondary references however the authors are well respected experts in the wild cat community and have thoroughly researched and verified the primary sources used in their books.
-The books include comprehensive bibliographies listing the primary literature.
+The books all have comprehensive bibliographies listing the primary literature.

-The book links will take you to Amazon USA where most of the books have a kindle edition that can be downloaded wherever you are based.
+The book links will take you to Amazon USA where most of the books have a digital kindle edition which can be downloaded wherever you are based (no kindle device required).
 For southern African residents, try Loot.co.za (South Africa) and for UK residents, try NHBS.com if you are interested in hardcopy editions.
-Kindly note our affiliate disclosure.

 Any other references are included directly on the content pages.

 I personally own these books so feel to Contact me if you have any particular queries.
-Note that the books have duplicate names but are by totally different authors and are not related editions of the same book.
+Note that some of the books have duplicate names, but are by totally different authors and are not related editions of the same book.

 In 2017 the IUCN Cat Specialist Group (CatSG) published an updated taxonomy for the Felidae cat family based on a full review of all the cat species by a specialist task force: